-- Microcapsules containing carbon-trapping sorbents that can rapidly absorb chemicals and make them available for reuse in a range of applications, such as capturing carbon dioxide or biogas to be removed and reused or compressed and stored underground. - A method to 3D print microbes in controlled patterns, expanding the potential for using engineered bacteria to recover rare-earth metals, clean wastewater, and detect actinides. - Al-driven discovery of interatomic potentials to rapidly discover new materials for applications in solid-state batteries, hydrogen storage, and CO2 electrolysis. - Invention of a Volumetric Additive Manufacturing (VAM) technique, which can fabricate complex 3D objects in seconds to minutes by projecting a combination of tomographic images into a photosensitive resin. - A commercially available materials modeling platform, The Alloy Optimization Software (TAOS), that enables computational design of optimal alloys with targeted properties. - Additively manufactured transparent glass with customized composition and structure to create a gradient index of refraction optical components. - Customized metal alloys with thermally stable microstructures that are lightweight, corrosion-resistant, and radiation tolerant, and use of predictive models to identify ageresistant designs with applications in hypersonic vehicles, space science, high-power lasers, and nuclear reactors. - A groundbreaking method for fluid transport using 3D-printed open-cell lattice structures using capillary action could impact fields from CO2 conversion to solar desalination. - Advancing additive manufacturing by constructing a workflow to design, fabricate, characterize, and field fully 3D-printed fuel capsules for use in ignition experiments at NIF.
+- A method to 3D print microbes in controlled patterns, expanding the potential for using engineered bacteria to recover rare-earth metals, clean wastewater, and detect actinides. - Al-driven discovery of interatomic potentials to rapidly discover new materials for applications in solid-state batteries, hydrogen storage, and CO2 electrolysis. - Invention of a Volumetric Additive Manufacturing (VAM) technique, which can fabricate complex 3D objects in seconds to minutes by projecting a combination of tomographic images into a photosensitive resin. - A commercially available materials modeling platform, The Alloy Optimization Software (TAOS), that enables computational design of optimal alloys with targeted properties. - Additively manufactured transparent glass with customized composition and structure to create a gradient index of refraction optical components. - Customized metal alloys with thermally stable microstructures that are lightweight, corrosion-resistant, and radiation tolerant, and use of predictive models to identify age-resistant designs with applications in hypersonic vehicles, space science, high-power lasers, and nuclear reactors. - A groundbreaking method for fluid transport using 3D-printed open-cell lattice structures using capillary action could impact fields from CO2 conversion to solar desalination. - Advancing additive manufacturing by constructing a workflow to design, fabricate, characterize, and field fully 3D-printed fuel capsules for use in ignition experiments at NIF.